demon7452/demon7452.github.io/_posts/VR/2016-10-20-Google DayDream-Android篇.md

 - To explore the Google VR API, see the **<a href="https://developers.google.com/vr/android/reference_overview" target="_blank">Android API Reference</a>**.

-## Getting Started for Android SDK
+## 二、Getting Started for Android SDK

 This document describes how to get started using the Google VR for Android SDK by building and running one of our sample apps on your Android device.